Joe Remiro: Assassination of Marcus Foster

 The SLA selected Superintendent of Oakland Schools Marcus Foster and his deputy Robert Blackburn as their first assassination targets, denouncing them as "fascist" for supporting issuance of ID cards for Oakland students to keep non-student drug dealers off of campuses.
 Foster's proposal was a compromise offered in response to more intrusive proposals supported by more conservative players in Oakland city and school politics.
 The assassination was carried out on November 6, 1973, as Foster and Blackburn left an Oakland School Board meeting.
 Foster was killed by five cyanide-packed bullets and Blackburn was badly wounded by a shotgun blast.
 Although there were no eyewitnesses who could identify the assailants, circumstantial evidence discovered in January 1974 implicated Joe Remiro and Russ Little in the murder.

-The killing of Oakland's first black school superintendent outraged many people, namely people of colour, and other leftists.
+The killing of Oakland's first black school superintendent outraged many people, namely people of color, and other leftists.

 “Black folks have never been given enough power in this country to be No. 1 on anybody's hit list.
 Why Foster?
 Why not the head of Standard Oil of California, or Union Oil or Bank of America?
 By what standards do you kill one of the few black superintendents of schools in the country?
 You go down on East 14th Street in Oakland and explain it to the people, because the SLA hasn't bothered!” said Carolyn Craven, a black reporter with strong leftist sympathies.

 Speculation circulated through leftist publications that the previously unknown group who assassinated a popular liberal figure was a right-wing false flag operation.